sanssac/BERT-based-Resume-Analyser/README.md

-# Resume Analyser - BERT-based Job Category Classifier
+F# Resume Analyser - BERT-based Job Category Classifier

 A deep learning model that automatically classifies resumes into 25 job categories using BERT (Bidirectional Encoder Representations from Transformers).